mckennagracefanpage/mckennagracefanpage/README.md

 <h1 align="center">MckennaGrace FanPage</h1>
 <p align="center">« ———————————————————— »</p>

-About‽
+<h2>About ‽</h2>

    I'm a fan of the most exceptional actress Mckenna Grace, i am utilizing GitHub for run a website as a tribute to her.
 I'm not a web-designer or a programmer, i'm just doing my best to make run this page if you have any compliants or question contact me through my social media links are in the website About section

 Website Link >> https://mckennagracefanpage.github.io